moneywhore/ConventionalVM/README.md

 # ConventionalVM
 VM written in C and Kotlin.
-It is relatively conventional, though unique at the same time
+It is relatively conventional, though unique at the same time.

 ![Old Computer](https://upload.wikimedia.org/wikipedia/commons/thumb/1/1a/Tatung-einstein-computer.png/271px-Tatung-einstein-computer.png)